FuzzingLabs/sol-azy/docs/src/reverse/dotting.md

 # Dotting: Customizing Reduced CFGs

-The `dotting` feature in Sol-azy allows you to **manually augment** a reduced control flow graph (CFG) by reinserting specific function clusters from the full graph.
+The `dotting` feature in sol-azy allows you to **manually augment** a reduced control flow graph (CFG) by reinserting specific function clusters from the full graph.

 This is particularly useful when using `--reduced` or `--only-entrypoint` modes, which intentionally drop unused or library-heavy functions.
 With dotting, you can selectively restore those clusters for **targeted analysis**.